 - READY TO USE AND EASY TO CLEAN: Inside each pot and pan includes an integrated measuring scale.
 Equipped with ergonomic handles, ELO's Shape...

 Types of Induction Cookware

-Unlike conventional heating methods, induction cooking uses a magnetic field to transfer energy directly from the electrical current running through the stove element into the pot or pan.
+Unlike conventional heating methods, induction cooking uses a magnetic field to transfer energy directly from the electrical current running through the induction cooktop into the pot or pan.
 This makes for extremely even heat distribution.
-But what’s way cooler than that is that while the cookware gets hot, the stovetop remains cold!
+But what’s way cooler than that is that while the cookware gets hot, the cooktop remains cold!
 It works like this: In an induction stove, electricity runs through a magnetic coil, producing a magnetic field but no heat.
 Because induction cookware is magnetized, this magnetic field induces another electrical current in the bottom of the cookware, which generates the heat used to cook the food in the pan (Fun fact: This is similar to what happens on a planetary scale when the electromagnetic pulse from a solar flare creates a major blackout on Earth.
 Google that if you’re looking for something interesting to read after enjoying a satisfying, induction cooked meal).
 The electrical current running through the pan can cause the pan to vibrate and buzz softly, but the sound is usually only noticeable in a soundless kitchen.

 There are lots of different ways to magnetize a pan, and the magnetization method will affect the quality of the cookware and subsequently, the quality of your meal.
 Because there are many ways to magnetize metal, there a few different types of induction cookware.
 It’s important to choose the one that is right for you.
 Here are a few styles of induction cookware.